Corporal Augustus William Mack

 DETACHED TO AGBA

-In late October, on 27 October, Augustus was temporarily detached to another unit, and the following day, 28 October, he was sent to AGBA, an Australian General Base Area where soldiers could be assessed, rested, or prepared for further duty.
+In late October, on 27 October, Augustus was temporarily detached to another unit, and the following day, 28 October, he was sent to AGBA, likely an Australian General Base Area where soldiers could be assessed, rested, or prepared for further duty.

 ENGLAND- MEDICAL CARE FOR ASTHMA OCTOBER 1918

-By 31 October, his records noted he was suffering from asthma (“B2”), a condition aggravated by the cold, damp, and dust-laden environment of engine cabs and railway yards.
+By 31 October, his records noted he was suffering from asthma (“B2”), a condition likely aggravated by the cold, damp, and dust-laden environment of engine cabs and railway yards.
 The months of hard work had taken their toll, and Augustus was sent to England on 7 November 1918 for care.

 COMMAND DEPOT WEYMOUTH NOVEMBER 1918